fglock/Perlito/README-perlito5-Java.md

 Requirements
 ------------

+- Java 7

 Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 7.

-Java 7 is required for named groups in regex, like:
+Java 7 is also required for named groups in regex, like:

 ~~~
     (?<name>X).